-As the new year looms closer, manufacturing experts are left to wonder what 2019, and the fourth industrial revolution, will bring to the marketplace.
+Manufacturing experts are left to wonder what 2019, and the fourth industrial revolution, will bring to the marketplace.
 Already, we’ve begun to see how the inefficient shop floor of the past is gradually being replaced by smarter, more digitally-enhanced strategies for the future.

 1. Business Strategies and Employee Roles Will Change